 Wondering what some of the top trends for 2017 might be?
 These top trends are doing well both in shows and online.
-Get some inspiration for your 2017 craft season with these great examples.
+Get some inspiration for your craft season with these great examples latest craft trends for 2017.
 Click the images to view the actual product as you go through this list.

 While my research is not highly scientific, it is based on my years of experience as a craft fair vendor and writer/researcher.
 While putting together this post, I set out to research several different factors, including handmade items that are selling well online, the craft items that other sellers I know reported to me as being their best sellers, and the “chatter” from other crafter groups.